FunctionMayBeStatic/XGBS/README.md

 - XGBS can achieve good performance under most combinations of hyperparameters.

-- Note that the band indices in `selected_band` start from 0.
+- Note that the band indices in `selected_bands` start from 0.
 If you want to test the band performance in MATLAB, please +1 to the indices.

 ## 🏷️ Citation